Bhagavad Gita Chapter 6 Verse 40 Meaning

 What is the main idea of Bhagavad Gita 6.40?

-The Blessed Lord said, "O Arjuna, neither in this world nor in the next will there be destruction for him; none, indeed, who does good, O my son, ever comes to grief.
-This verse emphasizes meditation with clarity and purpose.
+The Blessed Lord said, "O Arjuna, neither in this world nor in the next will there be destruction for him; none, indeed, who does good, O my son, ever comes to grief."
+Situated within the chapter on The Yoga of Meditation, this verse contributes to the Gita's exploration of inner stillness and its...

 How can I apply Bhagavad Gita 6.40 in daily life?